xhub/EMP.jl/README.md

 # EMP

+**This package is in beta-quality and needs to be updated to the latest version of JuMP/MOI**.

 This package enables the modeling of *Extending Mathematical Programming* (EMP) concepts within the JuliaOpt ecosystem.
 Broadly speaking, EMP enables the modeling of optimization problems with a structure that do not fit the classical minimization problem.
 For instance, the following problems can be modeled with EMP